ICESat, IceBridge, and ICESat-2: A primer on data access across the three missions

 In addition to this tutorial, which provides examples using curl, the API endpoint can be accessed through other methods including Python.
 Please see our Jupyter notebook for Python guidance and access examples:

-For further documentation on API access, the following guidance documents are available:
+For further documentation on API access:

 Last updated: November 2020